-LY (Invitrogen, L453, Carlsbad, CA) was delivered into the lateral ventricles of all animals before the rotational/sham injury to demarcate cells permeabilized during the rotational injury.
-This aldehyde-fixable, normally cell-impermeable dye was delivered via a Hamilton syringe (Reno, NV).
+Delivery of Lucifer Yellow via Intracerebroventicular Injections syringe (Reno, NV).
 Animals were placed in a stereotactic head frame.
 The scalp was shaved and swabbed with betadine before a 4 cm incision was made.
 The scalp was reflected from the skull in order to visualize Bregma.
 Two 5 mm craniectomies were made at the following stereotactic co-ordinates: 1.0 mm posterior to Bregma, $\pm$ 6.0 mm lateral.
 A small incision in the dura was made with a 19-gauge needle.
 For each site in serial fashion, a sterile Hamilton syringe was lowered 18.0 mm from the surface of the dura mater to access the ventricles.
-Tissue was left to stabilize for 2 min before delivering 500 μL of LY (0.4 mg/kg in sterile saline) over a period of 10 min on each side using an UltraMicroPump III (World Precision Instruments, Sarasota, FL).
-The needle was slowly withdrawn at a rate of 2 mm/min, and the burr holes were sealed with bone wax.
+Tissue was left to stabilize for 2 minutes before delivering 500 μL of LY (0.4mg/kg in sterile saline) over a period of 10 minutes on each side using an UltraMicroPump III (World Precision Instruments, Sarasota, FL).
+The needle was slowly withdrawn at a rate of 2 mm/minute, and the burr holes were sealed with bone wax.
 The incision site was sutured with 0-0 sutures, and the area was swabbed with betadine.
 A surgical plane of anesthesia was maintained through the injury/sham procedure and sacrifice.
-The injury occurred 2 h after the start of the first injection, which was optimized to allow even LY distribution throughout the interstitial tissue.
+The injury occurred 2 hours after the start of the first injection, which was optimized to allow even LY distribution throughout the interstitial tissue.